traders/mangocore-client/README.md

     def onNews(msg):
         return json.dumps({'message_type' : 'MODIFY ORDERS', 'orders' : [{'ticker' : 'AAPL', 'buy' : True, 'quantity' : 5}]})
-    t.onNews = randomTrade
+    t.onNews = onNews

 Will buy 5 AAPL shares each time a news event is received.
+You can also return the dictionary directly; `TradersBot` assumes that if your function returns an object that isn't a string, it is an object that `TradersBot` needs to json-ify before sending.
+So the following also works:

+    def onNews(msg):
+        return {'message_type' : 'MODIFY ORDERS', 'orders' : [{'ticker' : 'AAPL', 'buy' : True, 'quantity' : 5}]}
+    t.onNews = onNews

 Finally, run the bot: